 Identify non-compliant systems in the ever-evolving web of legal requirements and regulatory changes.
 Noncompliance could lead to thousands in fines per breach, reputational damage, lawsuits, and more, meaning a reliable compliance management tool is mission critical for any company’s security program.

-Compliance management is non-negotiable.
-Organizations must adhere to rules, including labor laws, environmental regulations, the General Data Protection Regulation (GDPR) from the European Union, Sarbanes-Oxley (SOX), and the California Consumer Privacy Act (CCPA).
+Compliance is not optional.
+Organizations must adhere to a wide range of rules, including labor laws, environmental regulations, the General Data Protection Regulation (GDPR), Sarbanes-Oxley (SOX), Digital Operational Resilience Act (DORA), the California Consumer Privacy Act (CCPA), and NIS2 (Network and Information Systems Directive 2).

-The consequences of non-compliance are significant and could lead to significant business disruption.
-Act on the risks and rectify vulnerabilities as soon as possible to mitigate the potential fallout.
+The consequences of non-compliance are significant and could lead to business disruption.
+Act on the risks and rectify vulnerabilities as soon as possible to mitigate the potential fallout:

 The essence of governance compliance and risk management is implementing best practices throughout organizations.